 RB: I DEFINITELY can find out.
-I definitely will fin dout.
+I definitely will find out.

-DH: Well you'll hear defineiteyly you'll hear from me again.
+DH: Well you'll hear definitely you'll hear from me again.
 We're gonna send you a copy.
 We're gonna write down ...take this and listen to it.
 We're gonna write down everything said and we're gonna mail it to you so you can read it and you can make that it's saying exactly what you wanna say.

 RB: Okay.
-So you know I will I can get all that for you.
+I can get all that for you.
 Will definitely to been on the right manner.
 I WILL do that because I will ask when that crab factory was closed.